mawrkus/learn-redux/README.md

 - The base `dispatch()` function always sends **synchronously** an action to the store's reducer.
 - It expects actions to be **plain objects** ready to be consumed by the reducer.

-To dispatch asynchronous actions (like fetching data from an API), we use the [Redux Thunk middleware](https://github.com/reduxjs/redux-thunk):
+To dispatch asynchronous actions (like fetching data from an API), we can use the [Redux Thunk middleware](https://github.com/reduxjs/redux-thunk):

 ```bash
 yarn add redux-thunk